 Preparing Your Supplies for Weaving

-Reed and Cane need to be soaked in water for about 20 to 30
+Reed and Cane need to be soaked in water for about 20 to 30 minutes before weaving.

 How to Remove Glue from the Groove in Your Cane Webbing Chair